 2 hours before you’re ready to smoke your ribs, start heating your smoker to 225 degrees F ( 6 hours before if using a traditional – not electric – smoker).

 Remove ribs from refrigerator and plastic wrap.
 Wrap in aluminum foil.
 Place ribs in smoker and add wood chips.
 Smoke for 1 1/2 to 2 hours.
 Remove from aluminum foil, baste with BBQ sauce.
 Refresh wood chips.
 Smoke for another 1 to 2 hours.
 Done with internal temp reaches 135 for medium.

 Remove from smoker and baste with BBQ sauce again.
 Wrap in aluminum foil and let rest 10 minuted before serving.

 Grab a giant wad of paper towels and enjoy.

-If your going to go for the ribs, don’t bother with a knife and fork.
-Pick it up and own it.
+If you’re going to go for the smoked beef ribs, don’t bother with a knife and fork.
+Pick them up and own it.
 Worry about the mess later.

-**We used a BBQ sauce by one of Handsome’s professors.
+We topped our smoked beef ribs with a BBQ sauce made by one of Handsome’s professors.
 Check out Antie Lou’s sauce here.